spierala/mini-rx-store/README.md

 # MiniRxStore

-Minimalistic and lightweight Redux Store based on RxJS - State Management in Javascript Applications
+Minimalistic and lightweight Redux Store based on RxJS

 ## Showcase